GoogleChrome/developer.chrome.com/site/en/docs/webstore/google-analytics/index.md

 reported with a blank entry for these fields.
 This will be corrected as the data is finalized.
 {% endAside %}

+### Connecting to Google Ads or other services {: #connect-other-services }

+It is not currently possible to link your Google Analytics property to other services like Google Ads.
+We recommend periodically checking the data in Google Analytics to understand ad performance and make decisions about how to optimize campaigns.

 ## Tracking conversions {: #track-conversions }

 The install event generated when a user installs your extension can be marked as a conversion event.